sbb-design-systems/lyne-components/README.md

 ## 📚 Documentation
 Will be continously developed and added to the [docs](docs/README.md) folder.

+## 🧰 Getting started
+To see how to use lyne-components in React, Angular, Vue, Svelte or Plain Javascript, please refer to [this](https://github.com/lyne-design-system/lyne-getting-started) Repo to see example implementations.

 ## 🙌 Contributing
 See our [contributing guide](/.github/CONTRIBUTING.md) and check also our [code of conduct](/.github/CODE_OF_CONDUCT.md) 👀.